 Mölltaler Glacier

-Next up on our itinerary was hiking at the Mölltaler Glacier.
-The glacier itself has shrunk markedly during the last decades and is not very exciting.
-Nevertheless, whether you are hiking, skiing, or simply enjoying the view from 3000 meters altitude, the trip is worth the money.
-You can either hike up the mountain or use the more comfortable and much faster funicular.
-It takes you from the valley at (1250 m) and up to the middle station (2234 m), in only 14 minutes.
-From the middle station, you continue by cable car up to the top station at 2800 m.
-We opted to go even higher up, and went for a 20-minute hike, from the top station to the chairlift.
+The funicular and cable cars take you from the valley at (1250 m) and up to the middle station (2234 m) in only 14 minutes.
+You continue by cable car from the middle station to the top station at 2800 m.
+We opted to go even higher up and went for a 20-minute hike from the top station to the chairlift.
 It takes you up to 3122 meters.
-From here you can head out on several marked hiking trails that take you far into the mountains.
-If you want to ski on the glacier, you have to use the same chairlift.
+You can head on several marked hiking trails far into the mountains.
+If you want to ski on the glacier, use the same chairlift.
 At this altitude, the views are truly breathtaking.
-On the horizon, we could see the Grossglockner 3,798 m (12,461 ft), Austria’s highest mountain.
+We could see the Grossglockner 3,798 m (12,461 ft) on the horizon, Austria’s highest mountain.
+Whether it’s the stunning hikes, the geological wonders, or the panoramic views of Austria’s Highest peaks, Mölltal promises an unforgettable outdoor experience.

 ADVERTISEMENT